Scrum and Agile app: backlog, sprints, epics, and burndown

 4. Tick it.

-The circle's Projects tab updates as soon as the box is ticked.
+Either way, the circle's Projects tab updates as soon as Scrum is enabled.

 The Projects tab is your Scrum board